-Boba Fett is never referred to by name in the film.
+Boba Fett is never referred to by name in this movie.
 He is always referred to as "the bounty hunter" by other characters.
-However, a deleted scene included in the blu-ray set shows Leia tending to Luke's wounds and says "a bounty hunter named Boba Fett" has taken Han Solo.
+However, a deleted scene included in the Blu-ray set shows Leia tending to Luke's wounds and says "a bounty hunter named Boba Fett" has taken Han Solo.

-The only Star Wars Original Trilogy film that does not take place on the desert planet Tatooine (although it is mentioned by name at the end of the film).
+The only Star Wars original trilogy movie that does not take place on the desert planet Tatooine (although it is mentioned by name at the end of the movie).
 Tatooine does appear, however, in Episodes I, II, and III, making it the only planet that appears five times in the entire saga.

-The lightsaber fight scenes set in the carbon freezing chamber tend to focus on Luke.
-This is because during many of the shots, Bob Anderson (Vader's fight double) was not wearing the Darth Vader helmet, as it made it difficult for him to breathe.
+The light-saber fight scenes set in the carbon freezing chamber tend to focus on Luke.
+This is because during many of the shots, Bob Anderson (Vader's fight double) was not wearing the Darth Vader helmet, as it, ironically, made it difficult for him to breathe.

 The AT-ATs were inspired by the walking machines in H.G.
-Wells's "War of the Worlds" and their appearance was based on gantry cranes which are used in most shipping ports in the USA.
-Walking patterns of elephants were studied to make the movements seem as realistic as possible.
+Wells's "War of the Worlds" and their appearance was based on gantry cranes, which are used in most shipping ports in the U.S. Walking patterns of elephants were studied to make the movements seem as realistic as possible.

 Principal photography lasted over 180 days, the longest shoot of any of the "Star Wars" movies.

-Luke is upside-down at the beginning (Wampa cave), in the middle (training on Dagobah), and at the end (below Cloud City).
+Luke is upside-down at the beginning (in the Wampa cave), in the middle (training on Dagobah), and at the end (below Cloud City).
 He uses the Force each time.

-Yoda's appearance was originally designed by British makeup artist Stuart Freeborn, who based Yoda's face partly on his own and partly on Albert Einstein's, as his eyes are supposedly inspired by the latter.
-Yoda is voiced by Frank Oz.
+Yoda's appearance was originally designed by British make-up artist Stuart Freeborn, who based Yoda's face partly on his own and partly on Albert Einstein's, as his eyes are supposedly inspired by the latter.
+Yoda was voiced by Frank Oz.
 In the original Star Wars trilogy, he is realized as a puppet (controlled by Oz).

-The scene where Solo was hit by the toolbox as well as hitting the control panels were improvised on the set.
+The scene where Solo was hit by the toolbox, as well as hitting the control panels, was improvised on the set.
 At first, the crew were afraid of shooting it, but Irvin Kershner finally persuaded them to do so, saying "Come on, that's fun.
 Let's do it!"

-Months prior to the film's release, John Williams was named Conductor of the Boston Pops Orchestra.
-During Williams first televised performance with the Orchestra on PBS's Evening At Pops, he publicly premiered some of the new scoring pieces he composed for the movie.
+A few months prior to this movie's release, John Williams was named conductor of the Boston Pops Orchestra.
+During Williams' first televised performance with the Orchestra on PBS's Evening at Pops (1970), he publicly premiered some of the new scoring pieces he composed for the movie.